In defense of their safety, the safety of animals, and my First Amendment rights, I will NOT be doing so. Please help

 PETA rounds up to kill healthy cats and kittens.

-Because the details recounted by employees in Why PETA Kills are so precise, citing specific incidents, specific animals, and corroborating and contextualizing the other evidence we have about the inner workings of PETA as never before, and with more and more of their supporters and donors becoming aware of their killing, PETA is under siege.
-With Weinstein-like legal tactics that are the hallmark of their efforts to contain the truth, PETA will depose me demanding that I turn over all information relating to anyone I have ever spoken to about PETA’s killing, including the employees who were sources for my book.
+Because the details recounted by employees in articles, blog posts, and my book Why PETA Kills are so precise, citing specific incidents, specific animals, and corroborating and contextualizing the other evidence we have about the inner workings of PETA as never before, and with more and more of their supporters and donors becoming aware of their killing, PETA is under siege.
+With Weinstein-like legal tactics that are the hallmark of their efforts to contain the truth, PETA will depose me demanding that I turn over all information relating to anyone I have ever spoken to about PETA’s killing, including the employees who were sources for my articles, blogs, and books.
 I will NOT be doing so.

 A healthy mama and her two kittens given to PETA when they promised to find them homes.
 They were killed within minutes in the back of a van, a donor-funded slaughterhouse on wheels.

 This pattern of donor-funded legal harassment of those who publicly expose PETA’s killing of animals is not new, but continues a long, sordid pattern of legal tactics and intimidation PETA has used, often successfully, to discourage public awareness of their killing and to silence those who exercise their right to free speech on behalf of PETA’s now tens of thousands of voiceless, defenseless victims.
 One former employee, Heather Harper-Troje, reports that after she went public about her activities killing animals for PETA, PETA contacted her husband’s employer in a bid to get him fired.
 Other PETA tactics to silence dissent include:

 - Requiring PETA employees to sign non-disclosure agreements about their experiences working at PETA;

 - Sending letters threatening to sue those who have publicly condemned PETA’s killing;